ObjRand/POLYCALC/README.md

 The App Was Coded As Said In C++, Using Visual Studio.

-This Is A Small Project Im Working on rn.
+This Is A Small Cool Project Im Working on rn.

 ![POLYCALC_LOGO](https://user-images.githubusercontent.com/84286050/146656737-63843d13-77fd-4512-b780-62f8b79e2c22.png)